El Segundo, California: Economy

 The current Boeing factory, the Boeing Satellite Development Center, was originally built by Nash Motors in 1946 and opened in 1948.
 In 1955, Hughes Aircraft Company purchased the 500,000 ft2 building; it was converted to build missiles and also served as a test facility.
 At one time, MGM Grand Air had its headquarters in El Segundo.

 Toy manufacturer Mattel, AT&T Entertainment Hub (formerly DirecTV) direct technology marketing company PCM, Inc., and A-Mark Precious Metals are headquartered there, as well as sporting goods retailer Big 5 Sporting Goods and Stamps.com.
 Database company Teradata has a research and development facility in El Segundo, as well.
 The North American headquarters of the Japanese video game company Square Enix are also in the city.

 From 1982 until 1996, the headquarters of the Los Angeles Raiders of the National Football League was located in El Segundo.
-The Los Angeles Kings Hockey Club is also located in El Segundo.
-In 2024, the Los Angeles Chargers will move their headquarters to El Segundo from Costa Mesa.
+The headquarters of the Los Angeles Kings of the National Hockey League is also located in El Segundo.
+In 2024, the Los Angeles Chargers moved their headquarters to El Segundo from Costa Mesa.
+The Los Angeles Lakers office headquarters and practice facility, the UCLA Health Training Center are also located in El Segundo.
+Their NBA G-League affiliate the South Bay Lakers plays their games there.
+The Los Angeles Sparks are planning to build a new training facility in El Segundo.

 Film production companies are located in El Segundo, including Rhythm and Hues Studios and Lightstorm Entertainment.
+Human resources software company Neogov was founded in El Segundo in 2012.